Skip navigation

 Federal Financial Aid Programs

-Federal aid includes the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Work-Study Program, Direct Subsidized and Unsubsidized Loan Programs, and Direct PLUS Loan Program.
+Federal aid includes the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grant, Work-Study Program, Direct Subsidized and Unsubsidized Loan Programs, and Direct PLUS Loan Program.
 These awards are considered federal funding and are determined by the institution’s specific cost of attendance and federal regulations.

 Pell Grants usually are awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
 Need is determined by the student's EFC calculated from the FAFSA.